Kuno National Park: History

 In the 1990s, it was selected as a possible site to implement the Asiatic Lion Reintroduction Project, which aimed at establishing a second lion population in India.

 Between 1998 and 2003, about 1,650 inhabitants of 24 villages were resettled to sites outside the protected area.

 Most of the inhabitants were Saharia tribal people.
-The villages were also home to Jatav, Brahmin, Gujjar, Kushwaha and Yadav people.
+The villages were also home to Jatav, Brahmin, Gurjar, Kushwaha and Yadav people.

 An area of 924 km2 surrounding the wildlife sanctuary was added as a buffer zone to human settlements.
-In 2009, Kuno Wildlife Sanctuary was also proposed as a possible site for cheetah reintroduction in India, which has begun with eight of the animals released in September 2022.
+In 2009, Kuno Wildlife Sanctuary was also proposed as a possible site for cheetah reintroduction in India.